 10. Dornoch and its Royal Links

 The Royal Dornoch is widely considered one of the best golf courses in the world.
-It is its unique and challenging holes, paired with history and awe-inspiring views that make it so special.
+It is its unique and challenging holes, paired with its history and awe-inspiring views that make it so special.
 It is on every golf lover’s bucket list and always a favourite with our clients.
-But, it is not all Dornoch has to offer.
+That is not all Dornoch has to offer, however.
 There’s not only Dornoch Beach, but also Dunrobin Castle very nearby.
-Dunrobin is one of the most unique Scottish castles in its architectural style, and its vast gardens are a joy to stroll around.
+Dunrobin is, architecturally, one of the most unique Scottish castles and its gardens are a joy to explore.

 11. Channory Point

-The North Coast of Scotland is teaming with wildlife, and the waters surrounding are no different.
-There are many opportunities for seeing dolphins from boat trips around the country, but Channory point gets a special mention as you can see dolphins feeding on wild salmon right next to the shore.
-It is quite the spectacle and at only a few metres away from the shore, it is a show not to be missed.
+The North Coast of Scotland is teeming with wildlife, and the waters surrounding it are no different.
+There are many opportunities for seeing dolphins from boat trips around the country, but Channory point gets a special mention, as you can see dolphins feeding on wild salmon right next to the shore.
+It is quite a spectacle that takes place only a few metres away from the water’s edge.
+It is a show not to miss.

 Bonus tips for the NC500: